DigitalCareerInstitute/self-study/README.md

 **Tech Stack:**
 - use the tech stack you find more usefull for the project

+### Project 4: *Meal + groceries manager*

+**Goal:** build an application that assist the user with meal planning and groceries

+**Description:** the application must offer the user a variety of recipes according to the user preferences.
+Every X days the user will get a meals list to pick from and will order the groceries accordingly.
+This should help with accomplish diet goals, releaving the grocery buying stress as well as to people with reduced movility, or even to help managing catering services.

+**Must include:**
+provides a meals list for a period of time (a week), filtered from the user suggestions (“anything”, “vegetarian”, “vegan”, “glutenfree”,...).
+The user can edit this list by editing every recipe and discarding unwanted meals (and then getting a new suggestion.
+The unwanted recipe can be stored in a “unwanted meals list”) once the user agrees to a meal selection, the backend “translates” it into a grocery list then orders the grocery list.
+Some german supermarkets has API the user can input “what's in the pantry”, which the backend takes into consideration to form the next meals list You can use a recipe / meal planner API like

+**Time:** 10 days
+**Tech Stack: **
+This is a full stack application mainly focused on the back-end side.
+For the front-end: use React, SCSS and a CSS framework For the back-end you'll need the techs learned during the 1-year-course (Mongo Db, Express, mongoose, …), as well as some API: for recipe suggestions: [suggestic](https://docs.suggestic.com/graphql/), [spoonocular](https://spoonacular.com/food-api) or [nutrixionix](https://www.nutritionix.com/) to order groceries: some german supermarkets like [Kaufland](https://www.kaufland.de/api/v1/) has an API.
+Maybe it's worth take a look into [Open Food Facts](https://de.openfoodfacts.org/data), [Zinc](https://zincapi.com/) or [Amazon](https://developer-docs.amazon.com/sp-api/).
+Web scraping could be an alternative.
+If you do it through a good SaaS provider you safe yourself work and potential trouble.
+[Smartproxy](https://smartproxy.com/scraping/ecommerce)

 ## Let's get cloning!

 Clone a website is always a good learning experience, either for the front and for the back end.
 Opening the dev tools is a great way to see what the industry standards and the real world practices are.
 Don't hesitate and burn this F12!